The inability to strike a deal is the latest blow for the 2025 Toronto Blue Jays

 I hate Santander in the field so much.
 There’s no way we’re not better off with springer out there.

-FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 9 October 2025 01:01 (four weeks ago)
+FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 9 October 2025 01:01 (two months ago)

 Had the Fan on for four hours today driving to and from Toronto--couldn't get enough of Vlad and Ortiz (or references to it: Leafs Talk began with the guy saying "And daaaaaaaa Canadiens lose").
 Blair pointed out that Vlad will be living that down for the duration of his contract, but today, worth it.